 - When you think of a parallel circuit, think of blood vessels that branch off from an artery and connect to a vein.
 It’s the same idea with wires; one acting as the “artery” and one acting as the “vein” with smaller wires attached.
 The smallest wires have the same voltage applied, but different amounts of current flowing through them, depending on the individual wiring.

 One way that circuits are classified is in regards to the current flow.
-Some of the earliest ones to ever exist were powered by battery, which allowed for a current to flow steadily in one direction.
-This is considered a direct current, or DC.
+Some of the earliest ones to ever exist were powered by a battery, allowing for a current to flow steadily in one direction.
+Considered a direct current, or DC.

 To accommodate the need for power to travel over long distances, the alternating current, or AC, was invented by engineer Nikola Tesla.
 AC currents are always changing and reverse directions all the time.
 With this type of current, it is possible to use transformers to change the level of voltage, which is necessary for electronic circuits.